dsi-clinic/2024-winter-rafi-poultry/auction-analysis/README.md

         - rafi_sic.csv
     - from Data/misc/GeoJSONs:
         - states.geojson
+- after running the EDA_pipeline.ipynb you should have flux.csv and auction_info.csv saved to data/cleaned
+    - Alternatively, you can also download flux.csv and auction_info.csv from Data/auction_info

 (2.5)
 - To run the Streamlit app, download the following three files from the Drive to auction_analysis/data/raw: